St. Nicholas Monuments in Ireland

 John Brereton Pawnbroker, Capel Street

-Photo: Pól Ó Conghaile
+Photo: Pól Ó Conghaile, permission pending

 Pawnbroker sign

-Photo: Paul Hyland, The Journal
+Photo: Paul Hyland, The Journal, permission pending

 Pawnbroker sign

-Photo: William Murphy, Flickr
+Photo: William Murphy, Flickr / CC BY-SA 2.0

 back to top